Abdallah Mabel

 Abdallah Mabel (born July 27, 1983) is a French-Cameroonian Muay Thai kickboxer.

 Biography and career

 Biography

 Mabel resides in Lyon, France and trains at Gym boxing St Fons in Lyon, Saint-Fons.
 His trainer is Nasser Kacem.

 He started Muaythai at the age of 15–16, with Nasser Kacem who was educator in the suburbs of Lyon.
-Fan of Van Damme and Bruce Lee, he decided out of curiosity to see one of his classes.
-Then came the era of televised galas on Canal Plus with great boxers such as Jo Prestia, Dany Bill, Ramon Dekkers and others that made him want to invest 100% in this sport.
-The success of the K-1 World Max is for something as well.
+A fan of Van Damme and Bruce Lee, he decided out of curiosity to see one of his classes.
+Shortly after came the era of televised fights with boxers such as Jo Prestia, Dany Bill, Ramon Dekkers and others that made him want to invest in the sport.
+The success of the K-1 World Max also contributed to his interest.

 Being the youngest of his family and seeing that he accumulated successes, his older brothers have totally entrusted to Nasser Kacem.
 To exercise his passion, Abdallah shares his time between training and working as an educator in his hometown.